About Story Synth

 # Licensing

-Story Synth is open source and published under the extremely permissive MIT license (opens new window), meaning you can do almost whatever you want with it.
+The Story Synth codebase is open source and published under the extremely permissive MIT license (opens new window), meaning you can do almost whatever you want with it.

 There’s no need to cite Story Synth in your game or on your webpage, though credit is always welcome!